avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 To learn more about AWS IoT Greengrass, visit the [AWS IoT Greengrass Documentation](https://docs.aws.amazon.com/greengrass/).

-Aside from the component [examples](examples), if you wish to  learn more about how to send telemetry, or receive commands, refer to the
+Aside from the Component [examples](examples), if you wish to  learn more about how to send telemetry, or receive commands, refer to the
 [/IOTCONNECT Python Lite SDK](https://github.com/avnet-iotconnect/iotc-python-sdk-lite) examples, as.
 The /IOTCONNECT Python Lite SDK client interface closely matches that of this /IOTCONNECT Greengrass SDK Client.

+Here are the minimal high level steps that can be followed when making your own Components based on examples.
+We will be using *my-component* as the Component directory and *com.mycompany.MyComponent* as the Component name:
+* Copy the basic-example code into a directory named *my-component*. *my-component* directory should contain recipe.yaml and other files.
+* Specify your Component version in gdk-config.json.
+* Specify your Component name in gdk-config.json, as well as the recipe.yaml as the prefix for the rules in the *accessControl* section.
+* The name of the directory determines the name of artifacts zip and the directory where the artifacts will be deployed.
+Therefore, it is required to modify the lifecycle steps to refer to *my-component* instead of basic-example in the recipe.
+* In your python script that will be invoked by the *Run* Lifecycle step, ensure to:
+  * Instantiate the Client with appropriate optional settings and callbacks object.
+  * Implement the command callback if you want to be handling cloud-to-device commands.
+  * Send your telemetry by invoking Client.send_telemetry()

 # Development Tips

-For best development turnaround, it is recommended to install a Greengrass Device (Nucleus) on your development PC and use the ```local-deploy.sh``` to instantly deploy the component locally.
+For best development turnaround, it is recommended to install a Greengrass Device (Nucleus) on your development PC and use the ```local-deploy.sh``` to instantly deploy the Component locally.
-This makes it possible to test your component without having to update the revision and upload it to /IOTCONNECT every time a change is made, improving the overall development turnaround time.
+This makes it possible to test your Component without having to update the revision and upload it to /IOTCONNECT every time a change is made, improving the overall development turnaround time.

-After creating the PC greengrass device, make sure to also deploy ```aws.greengrass.Cli``` Public Component using the /IOTCONNECT Firmware deployment option.
+After creating the PC greengrass device, make sure to also deploy ```aws.greengrass.Cli``` Public Component (only on Nucleus Classic!) using the /IOTCONNECT Firmware deployment option.
 The Greengrass CLI will be used in conjunction with ```local-deploy.sh``` to locally deploy your example.
 When executing this script, pass the same parameters to it as you would to the ``build.sh``